 Review summary: Canon 1D X Mark II vs Panasonic LX100

 So what is the bottom line?
-Is the Canon 1D X Mark II better than the Panasonic LX100 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 1D X Mark II and the Panasonic LX100?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (20 vs 12.7MP) with a 28% higher linear resolution.

 - Better image quality: Scores substantially higher (21 points) in the DXO overall assessment.